daronphang/coding_resources/javascript/react/styling.md

 )
 ```
 ## Testing:
-Use styled components library.
+When adding CSS files to components, they are added globally and not scoped only to the components they are added in; solution is to use styled components library.
 Has methods for all HTML tags.
 Guarantees every className is unique so that it doesn't spill over to other components.
 ```
 npm install --save styled-components
 ```